AdamOpps/NLSA_SWAXS_Adam/README.md

 - Allows viewing of DM eigenfunctions, NLSA chronos, and singular values
 - Reconstructs data from selected NLSA modes and saves it to disk.

+# Requirements

+- Python (recommended: latest version)
+- Jupyter Notebook
+- Additional dependencies may be required based on the scripts (see notebook headers for details) Usage

 # Python Environment Setup
 <!-- ## Linux Setup